Valerie Tarazi: Life and career

 Tarazi was born in Illinois, U.S., to an Orthodox Christian family originating from Gaza, where she has relatives (the Tarazis are one of the largest Christian clans in Gaza).
 She grew up in her birth state, graduating from Prairie Ridge High School in Crystal Lake and then Auburn University in Alabama.
 She took up swimming at the age of 3.

-She participated in the 2023 Arab Games held in Algeria, and won two gold, three silver, and one bronze medal, making her the highest yielding medalist in the games.
+She participated in the 2023 Arab Games held in Algeria, and won two gold, three silver, and one bronze medal, making her the highest yielding medalist at the Games.

 She holds the Palestinian record in the 50m and 100m backstroke, 50m, 100m, and 200m breaststroke, and the 50m butterfly.
 She competed for Palestine at the 2024 Summer Olympics in Paris, in the 200m medley, also serving as national flagbearer at the opening ceremony alongside boxer Wasim Abusal, as well as at the closing ceremony alongside taekwondo practitioner Omar Yaser Ismail.

-After competing at the 2025 World Aquatics Championships in Singapore, Tarazi is representing her country in the swimming events at the 6th Islamic Solidarity Games in Riyadh, Saudi Arabia, in November 2025.
+After competing at the 2025 World Aquatics Championships in Singapore, Tarazi represented her country in the swimming events at the 6th Islamic Solidarity Games in Riyadh, Saudi Arabia, in November 2025.
 She won the bronze medal in the 200m medley event.